Holographic duals of evaporating black holes: Page curve for evaporating black holes

+Similar phenomena are expected to occur for the evolution of an out-of-equilibrium black funnel in Poincar\'e-AdS.
+This consists of an AdS black brane that is connected to a Randall-Sundrum brane through a black string funnel.
+For the horizon on the brane to be hotter than the black brane bath, the funnel must be sufficiently long and thin.\footnote{The flow of this horizon can be given a simple analytic description \cite{Emparan:2013fha}.} Then, the evolution of the GL instability will lead to a pinch.
+Where along the black string this pinch occurs will depend on details of the initial state, and it seems possible that pinching at the location of the brane (and therefore the complete evaporation of the black hole) requires fine-tuning.
+However, a substantial reduction of the size of the horizon on the brane, i.e., incomplete evaporation, seems achievable without fine-tuning.

-\paragraph{Evaporation in two-brane systems and (non-)gravitating baths.} In Sec.~\ref{sec:twin} we have demonstrated different holographic evaporation scenarios in double brane systems, where the radiation-collecting bath lies in a second brane.
-Such scenarios have been considered to scrutinize some of the assumptions in the studies of the Page curve \cite{Geng:2021hlu}.
-In particular, concerns have been raised that the RT surfaces that are used in calculations of \eqref{qes} are anchored in a non-gravitating bath.
+\paragraph{Evaporation in two-brane systems and (non-)gravitating baths.} In Sec.~\ref{sec:twin} we have demonstrated different holographic evaporation scenarios in double-brane systems, where the radiation-collecting bath lies in a second brane.
+Such scenarios have been considered to scrutinize some of the assumptions in the studies of the Page curve \cite{Geng:2020fxl,Geng:2021hlu} (see also \cite{Geng:2021iyq,Miao:2022mdx,Miao:2023unv}).
+In particular, concerns have been raised that the RT surfaces used in the calculations of \eqref{qes} are anchored in a non-gravitating bath.
 This could seem a reasonable approximation to the geometry away from the black hole, where gravity is indeed weaker.
 However, as emphasized in \cite{Geng:2021hlu}, if this region were gravitating, even if weakly, then the anchoring point should be free and subject to extremization, and island surfaces would seemingly disappear.